 NCIT is a project of the Pritzker Children's Initiative.
 The J.B. and M.K.
 Pritzker Family Foundation seeks to enable one million children annually under the age of three to be “on track” for kindergarten readiness.
 The foundation is initially investing more than $6.5 million in a one-year pilot program—with additional funding to follow—to enhance local supports for infants, toddlers, and their families.
 The Foundation asked the Sorenson Impact Center to play a role in this exceptionally collaborative and far-reaching endeavor.

 An estimated 3 million of our nation’s youngest children are at risk of not achieving age-appropriate milestones by the age of three.
-The National Collaborative for Infants and Toddlers seeks to close this gap by working with committed partners on strategic programs grounded in evidence.
+The National Collaborative for Infants and Toddlers (NCIT) seeks to close this gap by working with committed partners on strategic programs grounded in evidence.

 The Center assists in developing a robust data practice, a national on-ramp website with valuable resources, and a Pritzker Fellows program, which will build capacity in individual communities.

 The initiative will measure its effect through critical outcomes relating to health, family support, quality care, and learning.
 These outcomes will be achieved as the project partners set goals and measure impact, promote the importance of early-childhood development in individual communities, support policy efforts, create a clearinghouse of best practices and resources, create and disseminate content and tools, and build capacity at the local level.